 Potlàc (potlatch).
 This word has become sort of a mantra to me.
 A sound I would repeat incessantly while working.
 A group of letters that I started to embroider as if it was a logotype, in between branding and decoration.
 A fictional sports-logo.
 An obsessive leitmotiv.

-unproductive efforts, since they all entail an excessive loss, sacrifice or expense.
-A all-consuming commitment.
+unproductive efforts, since they all entail an excessive loss, sacrifice or expenditure.
+An all-consuming commitment.
 Almost a folly.

 consumed to the last bit in order to generate marvel and, hopefully, beauty.